zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

 Julie begins our dialogue by saying to Ed, “The gov ernment is out to get me.”
-When you say someone or some organization is “out t o get” you, you mean that the person is trying to create problems or difficul ties for you.
+When you say someone or some organization is “out to get” you, you mean that the person is trying to create problems or difficul ties for you.
 If someone says, “My teacher is out to get me,” he means that the te acher doesn’t like him and is trying to do something bad to him.
 Usually when tha t happens, it’s the student’s fault, of course.
 As a teacher, I have to say that.

 Julie says, “I feel like I don’t have any real free dom and everything I do is being monitored.”
 “Freedom” is the ability to choose what  you want to do and do it when you want to do it.
 We can talk about freedom a s it relates to political expression, of giving your opinion.
 We could talk a bout “religious freedom” – the ability to practice the religion that you want.
 All  of these are kinds of freedoms.